Media Arts and Technology Master of Science Degree

 Overview for Media Arts and Technology MS

 Media arts and technology is a one-year media master's degree in which you will develop relevant knowledge and skills with a technical emphasis and a business-oriented approach.
-You will learn to recognize new ways of operating and identifying emerging technologies to meet and exceed evolving market demands, and you'll become a leader in the improvements of cross-media products and processes.
+You will learn to recognize new ways of operating and identifying emerging technologies to meet and exceed evolving market demands and become a leader in the improvements of cross-media products and processes.
 The program provides you with the ability to create meaningful and measurable changes in graphic communications through applied cross-media initiatives.
-The degree requires a capstone project that allows you to develop and demonstrate in-depth knowledge in a specific topic area.
-Led by senior faculty, the capstone project is designed to prepare you to showcase your knowledge of innovation in today's rapidly evolving media landscape.
+The MS in media arts and technology requires a capstone project that allows you to develop and demonstrate in-depth knowledge in a specific topic area.
+Led by senior faculty, the capstone project is designed to prepare you to showcase your knowledge of innovation in today’s rapidly evolving media landscape.

-Digital Media Courses
+Media Arts and Technology Courses

 The media arts and technology degree includes a curriculum that concentrates on the latest digital technologies, processes, and strategies that allow you to employ a deep knowledge of print, web, mobile, and social media workflows to solve communication problems.
 You will: